Eduardo Valdés

 Eduardo Félix Valdés (born 16 February 1956) is an Argentine politician, currently serving as National Deputy elected in the Federal Capital.
 A member of the Justicialist Party, Valdés served as the Argentine ambassador to the Holy See during the presidency of Cristina Fernández de Kirchner.

 In addition, Valdés also served as a member of the Mercosur Parliament from 2015 to 2019, as a member of the Buenos Aires City Legislature from 2000 to 2003, and as a member of the 1994 Constitutional Convention.

 Early and personal life

 Eduardo Félix Valdés was born on 16 February 1956 in Córdoba, though he was raised in Neuquén.
 He went to school at the Colegio Don Bosco of Neuquén.
 Later on, he studied law at the University of Buenos Aires.
-Valdés counts with master's degrees on international relations from the Murcia and Georgetown University.
+Valdés has master's degrees in international relations from the Murcia and Georgetown University.

 Valdés is married and has two sons.
 One of his sons, Juan Manuel, is active in politics and currently serves as a member of the Buenos Aires City Legislature.

 Valdés is a devout Roman Catholic, and various sources describe him as being a friend to Pope Francis, whom Valdés met when Francis was Archbishop of Buenos Aires.